chris-chambers/automagic/README.rst

-The VS Code extension should automatically connect, and allow you to evaluate the current selection (or line if there is no selection) in a Python with :code:`ctrl+enter`.
+The VS Code extension should automatically connect, and allow you to evaluate the current selection (or line if there is no selection) in a Python file with :code:`ctrl+enter`.